Why We Gather: Part I

 Says Rodriguez,

-True ‘church life’ is the spiritual and practical expression of the corporate life of the Triune God.
+“True ‘church life’ is the spiritual and practical expression of the corporate life of the Triune God.
 This is lived out through human beings.
 We do not have a community that is separate from His.
 He IS our community!
 If a group of believers is not a community, then they are not the church.
 The church is not a building, organization, or event.
 The church is the community of believers who are the expression of the corporate life of God.
 This is a continual flow of divine life, not just a meeting.
-This is a tribe, a society, a lifestyle, a family of brothers and sisters.
+This is a tribe, a society, a lifestyle, a family of brothers and sisters.”

 The implications of this idea are staggering.
 It completely shatters the experience of a typical church gathering.
-In our gatherings, we not only do we model the relationship within Godhead, but we’re given the privilege of participating with the Trinity in their gathering!
+Here, we not only do we model the relationship within Godhead, but we’re given the privilege of participating with the Trinity in their gathering!
 We don’t invite the Lord to come into His presence for an hour on a Sunday morning.
 Rather, He invites His children to come into His presence to join what He’s has always been part of.

-If this is true, consider the following:
+If this any of this is true, we should consider the following:

 • If the church has been invited to participate in the gathering of Father, Son, and Spirit, what would it look like?
 What kinds of activity and interaction would take place?